 This is the next step in diagnosing ASD in children.
 It is a more vivid evaluation, wherein a child’s behaviour and development are looked at, along with interviews with the parents.
 It also includes various screenings like vision and hearing screening, neurological testing, genetic testing, and more.

 Can early intervention in ASD lead to effective treatment?

 The answer is yes!
 According to a recent study, early educational and behavioural interventions have been remarkably successful in children with ASD.
 Training sessions that are well-structured, more intensive and skill-oriented are used to help these children develop and hone their language and social skills.
 Family counselling programmes are introduced for the parents and siblings of these children to help them have a better understanding of how to deal with the challenges of living with a child who has ASD.
 Meanwhile, experts are working on more therapies that can significantly reduce the detrimental effects of ASD on children’s brains while they are still toddlers since infant’s brains are quite pliable.

 On this World Autism Day, vouch for a better today and tomorrow for every child, autistic or not.
 Track your child’s development regularly.
-Download the mfine app today and consult with top pediatricians and psychiatrists right away.
+Download the MFine app today and consult with top paediatricians and psychiatrists right away.